minus5/examples-services/README.md

 The other common pattern is to distribute messages evenly between several service instances (**load balancing**).
 For example, if we introduce another instance of worker service all messages will be evenly distributed between all available workers (image from [NSQ docs](http://nsq.io/overview/design.html)).

 <img src="./images/nsq.gif" height=320/>

+It is interesting to notice that NSQ routing is not statically configured.
+It is up to services to decide which topic and chanels to open.

 ## Routing antipatterns